diogo0001/diogo0001/README.md

 ## About Me

 I have a degree in electronic engineering, with an emphasis on firmware/embedded systems and digital signal processing.
 I currently work with fullstack development and I am specializing in this area, but have worked with Android and Desktop applications as well.
-I also have an interest in audio processing, and my engineering final project was a real-time enbedded audio processor.
+I also have an interest in audio processing, and my engineering final project was a real-time embedded audio processor.

 ### Stack
 - C#: .NET, ASP.NET